vladapetre/workshops/docs/clean-architecture/03_single_responsability_principle.md

-# Single Responsability Principle (SRP)
+# Single Responsibility Principle (SRP)

+## Understanding the Single Responsibility Principle

 The **Single Responsibility Principle (SRP)** is the first of the five SOLID principles of object-oriented design.
 It states:

 > A module should have one, and only one, reason to change.
 > — Robert C. Martin (Uncle Bob)

-In simpler terms:
-Each class, module, or function should **do one thing** and **do it well**.
-It should have **only one responsibility**, and that responsibility should be **encapsulated entirely** by the unit.
+SRP encourages you to design classes, modules, or functions so that each one **does one thing and does it well**.
+Every unit should have a **single, clearly defined responsibility**, fully encapsulated within that unit.

-## Why Is SRP Important?
+### Why SRP Matters

-When code has multiple responsibilities:
+Violating SRP introduces several risks:

-* It becomes harder to understand.
+- Code becomes harder to understand and maintain.
-* A change in one responsibility may unintentionally affect another.
+- Changes in one responsibility can unintentionally affect others.
-* It increases the risk of **coupling** between unrelated parts of the system.

-### Example
+- Unrelated parts of the system become tightly coupled, making refactoring and testing more difficult.

+By following SRP, you:

+- Separate concerns, making each part of your codebase easier to test, extend, and modify.
+- Reduce the risk of unintended side effects when making changes.

+---

+## Example: SRP Violation

-In this example, the `Vehicle` class does too much:
+Consider this `Vehicle` class, which tries to do too much:

-* Maintains its own state (data)
+- Maintains its own state (data)
-* Tax rules (business rules)
+- Contains tax calculation logic (business rules)
-* Technical inspection (possibly hardware or external system logic)
+- Handles technical inspection (possibly infrastructure or external system logic)

 ```csharp
 public class Vehicle